cosmos/cosmos-sdk/UPGRADING.md

 #### `x/accounts`

-Accounts's AccountNumber will be use as a global account number tracking replacing Auth legacy AccountNumber.
-Need to set accounts's AccountNumber with auth's AccountNumber value in upgrade handler:
+Accounts's AccountNumber will be used as a global account number tracking replacing Auth legacy AccountNumber.
+Must set accounts's AccountNumber with auth's AccountNumber value in upgrade handler:

 ```go
 currentAccNum, err := app.AuthKeeper.RemoveLegacyAccountNumber(ctx)